MTORC1: Role in disease and aging

-mTOR was found to be related to aging in 2001 when the ortholog of S6K, SCH9, was deleted in S. cerevisiae, doubling its lifespan.
+mTOR was reported to be related to aging in 2001 when the ortholog of S6K, SCH9, was deleted in S. cerevisiae, doubling its lifespan.
 This greatly increased the interest in upstream signaling and mTORC1.
-Studies in inhibiting mTORC1 were thus performed on the model organisms of C. elegans, fruitflies, and mice.
-Inhibition of mTORC1 showed significantly increased lifespans in all model species.
-Disrupting the gut microbiota of infant mice was found to lead to reduced longevity with signaling of mTORC1 implicated as a potential mechanism.
+Studies in inhibiting mTORC1 on the model organisms of C. elegans, fruitflies, and mice significantly increased lifespans in all of them.
+Disrupting the gut microbiota of infant mice was reported to lead to reduced longevity with mTORC1 implicated as a potential mechanism.

-Based on upstream signaling of mTORC1, a clear relationship between food consumption and mTORC1 activity has been observed.
-Most specifically, carbohydrate consumption activates mTORC1 through the insulin growth factor pathway.
-In addition, amino acid consumption will stimulate mTORC1 through the branched chain amino acid/Rag pathway.
-Thus dietary restriction inhibits mTORC1 signaling through both upstream pathways of mTORC that converge on the lysosome.
+A relationship between food consumption and mTORC1 activity has been reported.
+Carbohydrate consumption activates mTORC1 through the insulin growth factor pathway.
+Amino acid consumption stimulates mTORC1 through the branched chain amino acid/Rag pathway.
+Dietary restriction inhibits mTORC1 signaling through both upstream pathways of mTORC that converge on the lysosome.

 Autophagy

 Autophagy is the major degradation pathway in eukaryotic cells and is essential for the removal of damaged organelles via macroautophagy or proteins and smaller cellular debris via microautophagy from the cytoplasm.
-Thus, autophagy is a way for the cell to recycle old and damaged materials by breaking them down into their smaller components, allowing for the resynthesis of newer and healthier cellular structures.
-Autophagy can thus remove protein aggregates and damaged organelles that can lead to cellular dysfunction.
+Thus, autophagy is a way for the cell to recycle old and damaged materials by breaking them down, allowing for the resynthesis of newer, healthier cellular structures.

-Upon activation, mTORC1 will phosphorylate autophagy-related protein 13 (Atg 13), preventing it from entering the ULK1 kinase complex, which consists of Atg1, Atg17, and Atg101.
-This prevents the structure from being recruited to the preautophagosomal structure at the plasma membrane, inhibiting autophagy.
+Upon activation, mTORC1 phosphorylates autophagy-related protein 13 (Atg 13), preventing it from entering the ULK1 kinase complex, which consists of Atg1, Atg17, and Atg101.
+This prevents the structure from entering the preautophagosomal structure at the plasma membrane, which inhibits autophagy.

-mTORC1's ability to inhibit autophagy while at the same time stimulate protein synthesis and cell growth can result in accumulations of damaged proteins and organelles, contributing to damage at the cellular level.
-Because autophagy appears to decline with age, activation of autophagy may help promote longevity in humans.
-Problems in proper autophagy processes have been linked to diabetes, cardiovascular disease, neurodegenerative diseases, and cancer.
+mTORC1's ability to inhibit autophagy while at the same time stimulating protein synthesis and cell growth can result in accumulations of damaged proteins and organelles.
+Because autophagy appears to decline with age, activation of autophagy may promote longevity in humans.
+Autophagy problems are associated with diabetes, cardiovascular disease, neurodegenerative diseases, and cancer.